Long’s “Gifts”

 Photo by Mark Cox

 In 2002 a massive restoration project drew to a close, bringing the Memorial back to the excellent physical condition that Mr. Long would have recognized.
-An additional $26.5 million has since been raised to complete dramatic underground expansion of the Liberty Memorial Museum, recently designated by federal law as “America’s National World War I Museum.”
-Work has commenced to complete by November 2006 a 30,000 sq. ft. core exhibition on the history of WWI and a 20,000 sq. ft. research center to hold the Museum’s library, archives, and collections storage.
+Subsequently, an additional $26.5 million was raised to complete dramatic underground expansion of the Liberty Memorial Museum, recently designated by federal law as “America’s National World War I Museum.”
+Work was then begun on a 30,000 sq. ft. core exhibition on the history of WWI and a 20,000 sq. ft. research center to hold the Museum’s library, archives, and collections storage.

 With this physical expansion has come an expansion of the organization’s mission as well.
 Dedicated to becoming an important educational institution for the Kansas City area and the nation, the Liberty Memorial Museum recently opened the R. A. Long Educational Center.
-This facility, supported by the R. A. Long Foundation, promises to play a critical role in the on-site educational programming rolling out now in anticipation of the 2006 completion of the museum expansion.
+This facility, supported by the R. A. Long Foundation, promises to play a critical role in the on-site educational programming.

 Eli Paul